 The full text of the case, Oliva v State can be found here.

-It’s important to have a criminal defense attorney who knows the law!
+It’s important to have a Houston criminal defense lawyer who knows the law!